phaustin/quantecon-example/book/docs/python_by_example.md

 glue("test_program_1_updated", fig, display=False)
 ```

-Let\'s break this program down and see how it works.
+Let's break this program down and see how it works.

 (import)=